andreacortellari/Sol-idarities/_posts/2015-01-01-Filistin'de Iki Resim.md

 tags: []
 ---

 In 2015, Nitelik Kitap published 'Filistin'de Iki Resim: Özgürlüğüm Esaretim ve Aşkım' by Yasar Küpeli.
+The book is registered in [WorldCat](https://search.worldcat.org/title/1162993951).

 | Cite this:   |